conectado/Blog/content/concurrency-patterns.md

 }
 ```

 If, instead of relying on library functions and the compiler to do it for us, we were to manually write this polling function, we could handle the result inline instead of returning it.
-Lifting the limitation of having a homogeneous return type.
+Doing so lifts the requirement of having a homogeneous return type.

-Furthermore, in the place where we call `poll`, we have the full context of the future, which means we can handle errors without artificially additional contexts to the errors within the function.
+Furthermore, in the place where we call `poll`, we have the full context of the future, which means we can handle errors without any artificial attachment to them.

 Finally, the reason you can't pass shared mutable state to the futures that compose a race is that the mutable references passed as parameters will be held as long as the race exists so that it can be polled at a later time.
 When manually calling `poll` we can pass in mutable references, which will be dropped as soon as the call returns.

 So, let's do exactly this: instead of having a single place where we wait for IO events to happen and react to them, we will register our waker for all these IO conditions, e.g., a packet arrives, or a new connection is made.
-And when that event happens, we will poll the state of all our IO to see what happened and advance the futures.
-Finally, updating the state accordingly.
+When that event happens, we will poll the state of all our IO to see what happened and advance the futures.
+Finally, we will update the state accordingly.

-Starting by updating the `Socket` abstraction.
-We can no longer split the `Socket` into reader and writer, as Tokio's version of the `Writer` and `Reader` doesn't provide a convenient method to manually poll them.
-This doesn't matter, since manually polling only borrows `self` during the function call, so we can call two different polling methods in the same polling iteration on the same struct.
+Starting by updating the `Socket` abstraction, we can no longer split the `Socket` into reader and writer, as Tokio's version of the `Writer` and `Reader` doesn't provide a convenient method to manually poll them.
+This can be disregarded, since manually polling only borrows `self` during the function call, so we can call two different polling methods in the same polling iteration on the same struct.

 ```rs
 struct Socket {